RyanChrisSmith/Enigma/README.md

     Enigma Class with encrypt and decrypt methods successfully implemented.
 Encrypt/decrypt command line interfaces successfully implemented

 ### OOP (4)
     Students have implemented either inheritance or at least one module in a logical manner.
 Students can speak as to how/why inheritance and modules made sense for the given implementations, why they improve the organization of the code, and the distinction between the two.
+Created a date and key creation module to keep the enigma class to a simple function of encrypting/decrypting messages.

 ### Ruby Conventions and Mechanics (3.5)
     Classes, methods, and variables are well named so that they clearly communicate their purpose.
 Most enumerables/data structures chosen are the most efficient tool for a given job, and students can speak as to why those enumerables/data structures were chosen.   **Methods longer than 10 lines**